-Shah’s lawyers requested in a sentencing memorandum in December 2022 that she serve her time in Federal Prison Camp Bryan in Bryan, Texas, according to People.
+Shah will be serving her time at the Federal Prison Camp Bryan in Bryan, Texas, Life & Style can confirm.
+Her lawyers requested in a sentencing memorandum in December 2022 that she serve her time in that specific facility, according to People.
 The jail is notable for housing several celebrity inmates, including Theranos founder, Elizabeth Holmes, whose jail sentence begins on April 27, 2023, the outlet reported.

 The prison currently houses more than 500 female inmates and is labeled as a “minimum security federal prison camp,” per the jail’s official website.

 As for her daily tasks in prison, Shah will have a “6 a.m. wake-up call” in addition to a “rigorous” scheduled, TMZ reported on February 18.
 She will be expected to work, which could either be food service tasks or factory jobs.

 The outlet also noted that inmates are not allowed to wear any jewelry that is not a wedding band or a necklace, but these pieces can’t be worth over $100.

 How Does Jen Shah Feel About Her Prison Sentence?

 Ahead of her prison sentence, Shah sat down with Justin Paperny, the director of White Collar Advice, to discuss her impending time behind bars.
 Conducting the interview exclusively on her website, Shah admitted to Justin that she was “scared” about her prison sentence.